Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 The Spike reveals his self as the leader of the cyvolvters and starts a war to take back control of cybervators

+Spike tries to tell everyone cyber.beast are former cybervators but is enterupted by Kyshumu.

+Kyshumu and Xenos teams up like old times to fight Spike but lose easly Spike comments while fighting them

+After defeating both Xenos and Kyshumu he turns them into cyber.beast he tells everyone as I was saying cyber.beast are former cybervators.
+He precedes to desengage everyone's delimiter turning them into cyber.beast

+Spike learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what spike intially wanted to hide .

+It turns out the Cyber.Beast that Max had been using allowed Spike to place a virus in everyones CSD enabling him to disable their delimiter.

 Max and Jax team back up to fight Spike by fusing together

-It turns out the Cyber.Beast that Max had been using was fueling Bursun so the he can be awakened

------------------- or ---------------
+Max creates a new virus based on the one Spike used that will free all the Cybervators

+Everyone buys time so that Max can complete the algorithim

-Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after fail many times before only to have Bursu take full contol.
+Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after fail many times before only to have Bursun take full contol.

 Just as looks like Max/Jax will defeat Spike Bursun takes full control and maybe even kill the body of his host state how he wouldn't shut up.